 We recommend that all patients and supporters learn as much as possible about CLL.
 Don’t try to learn too much too quickly.
 Take your time and take it step-by-step.
 We believe that the well-informed patient will be able to ask the right questions at the right time and to manage their CLL better.

-Some of the sources we have found useful are shown below.
+Some of the sources you may find useful are shown below:

 This is our on-line forum where you will find information, support and empathy from other patients.
 The pinned posts hold a wealth of up-to-date information on just about every CLL topic, and the site is administered by our own volunteers.